SciML/DiffEqDocs.jl/docs/src/features/callback_functions.md

 Note that this example is contained in [DiffEqCallbacks.jl](https://github.com/JuliaDiffEq/DiffEqCallbacks.jl), a library of useful callbacks for JuliaDiffEq solvers.

+### Example 2: A Control Problem

+Another example of a `DiscreteCallback` is the [control problem demonstrated on the DiffEq-specific arrays page](http://docs.juliadiffeq.org/latest/features/diffeq_arrays.html#Example:-A-Control-Problem-1).

 ## ContinuousCallback Examples

 ### Example 1: Bouncing Ball